slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On trust and reputation

 <!--
+> *"If you worry about your reputation you don’t deserve to have one."  -- Nassim Taleb*

 - A person who trusts no one now, once trusted someone too much.
 -->